 Samantha J. Coffman is the Executive Director/CEO for Arizona Parks and Recreation Association.
 Her past experiences include working nine years for the Town of Fountain Hills as the Director of Community Center and Senior Services.
 In addition to her years in a municipal setting Ms. Coffman has many years of experience in business management, sales & marketing, public relations, public administration, event planning, volunteer and human resource management.

 Her education includes a Bachelor of Science degree in Business from Missouri State University and is a Certified Non-Profit Accounting Professional.
-Ms. Coffman has both served on and managed several boards and is currently a sitting board member of the Arizona Heritage Alliance Board of Directors.
+Ms. Coffman has both served on and managed several boards and is currently a sitting board member of the Arizona Heritage Alliance.